typelevel/cats/docs/src/main/tut/datatypes/validated.md

 ).toEither
 ```

-With this conversion, as you can see, we got an `Either` with a `NonEmptyList` detailing the possible validation errors or our `RegistrationData` object.
+With this conversion, as you can see, we got an `Either` with a `NonEmptyChain` detailing the possible validation errors or our `RegistrationData` object.

 ## Another case